kukulo2011/OpenCovid_ventilator/docs/serial_protocol.md

 wearing gloves is not suitable.
 For this reason, it's a one-directional
 protocol:  The controller just continuously sends updates.

-The protocol is a simple text-based protocol, with one data sample per line.
+The protocol is a text-based protocol, with one data sample per line.
 Output from the controller looks like this:
 ```
 breezy,1,44741, 0.00,21.13,66.33,  0.0, 0, 0, 0,  0, 0.00, 0.0, 0.0, 0.0,  0,  0,25370